 \section{Abstract}

-In this paper, we study a multi-dimensional backward stochastic differential equation with jumps (BSDEJ) that has non-Lipschitz generator and unbounded random time horizon.
-For any $p \in (1, \infty)$, we show that the BSDEJ with a $p$-integrable terminal condition admits a unique $\hL^p$-type solution.
+Given $p \ins (1, 2)$, we study $\hL^p$ solutions of a multi-dimensional backward stochastic differential equation with jumps (BSDEJ) whose generator may not be Lipschitz continuous in $(y,z )-$variables.
+We show that such a BSDEJ with $p-$integrable terminal data admits a unique $\hL^p$ solution by approximating the monotonic generator by a sequence of Lipschitz generators via convolution with mollifiers and using a stability result.